abdelq/duckuments/docs/atoms_19_setup_duckiebot_DB17-wjdcl/20_assembly-db17-l.md

 </div>

 ## Assembly the Servo/PWM hat (`DB17-l1`)
 Recommend: If you have Bumpers or caster to assembly, it is recommend to have Bumpers and caster assembled before the PWM hat.
-The assembly process is explained in [](#bumper-assembly) and [] (#caster_wheel_instruction).
+The assembly process is explained in [](#bumper-assembly) and [](#caster_wheel_instruction).

 ### Locate the components for Servo/PWM hat

 * Soldered PWM hat (1x)
 * Nylon Standoffs (M3.5 12mm F-F) (4x)
 * Power cable: short angled male USB-A to 5.5/2.1mm DC power jack cable